St. Stephen’s Community House has partnered with the University of Toronto to offer housing conflict coaching to the U of T community.

 St. Stephen’s is a unique social service agency that works with individuals in Toronto to identify, prevent and alleviate social and economic inequality.
-Members of their team come to U of T twice a month to offer a workshop about conflict resolution and to provide individual drop-in advising to all students who wish to attend.
+The trained mediators on their team offer U of T students free, confidential guidance on resolving conflicts.
+This includes workshops to develop conflict resolution skills, and one-on-one confidential advising about interpersonal conflicts.

 All undergraduate and graduate students